-- 1 Open the Macro > Attachment > Attachment menu (5421). - 2 In the <Xpt Attachment Mode> group, select one of the following.

-Button Mode: Button number mode.
-Assign a macro attachment for the combination of bus and button numbers.

-Pair Mode: Pair number mode.
-Assign a macro attachment for the combination of bus and pair numbers.
+- 1 Open the Macro >Attachment >Attachment menu (5421). - 2 In the <Xpt Attachment Mode> group, select one of the following. - Button Mode: Button number mode.
+Assign a macro attachment for the combination of bus and button numbers. - Pair Mode: Pair number mode.
+Assign a macro attachment for the combination of bus and pair numbers. - 3 Check the message, then press [Yes].